Battle of the Trident

 It was said that the royal army was larger, but that the rebels were more battle hardened.
 It was near 40,000 men, with a tenth of that knights.
 The rest were archers, freeriders, and foot soldiers.
 The infantry consisted of both spearmen and pikemen.

 The battle took place at the crossing of the Green Fork of the Trident that would later be known as the ruby ford.
 The Dornishmen, under the command of Prince Lewyn Martell, threatened Robert Baratheon's left flank.
 Ser Lyn Corbray, picking up his wounded father's sword, Lady Forlorn, led a charge and broke the Dornishmen.
 During the charge Lyn encountered Lewyn, who was already injured.
 In the ensuing fight, Lyn killed Lewyn.

 Though many great lords and knights either lost their lives or made names for themselves in the fighting, the battle was decided when Robert killed Rhaegar with a blow of his warhammer.
 The blow was so hard that the rubies adorning Rhaegar's armor were shattered free to litter the river, giving the ruby ford its name.
-Leaderless, the royal army broke and fled.
+Leaderless, the royal army broke and fled back to King's Landing.